 - 1. No order shall be made for the destruction of an exhibit prior to the final determination of the action or proceeding.
 The date when a criminal action or proceeding becomes final is as follows: - a.
 When no notice of appeal is filed, thirty (30) days after the last day for filing notice of appeal. - b.
 When a notice of appeal is filed, thirty (30) days after the date the clerk of the Court receives the remittitur affirming the judgment. - c.
 When an order for a rehearing, a new trial, or other proceeding is granted and the ordered proceedings have not been commenced within one (1) year thereafter, one (1) year after the date of that order. - d.
-In cases where the death penalty is imposed, thirty (30) days after the date of execution of sentence. - 2.
-Upon the final determination of the action or proceeding the custodian of exhibits shall notice the parties of proposed exhibit destruction, and all exhibits shall be disposed of as follows: - a.
+In cases where the death penalty is imposed, thirty (30) days after the date of execution of sentence. - e.
+In cases where the death penalty is imposed and the defendant dies while awaiting execution, one (1) year after the date of defendant's death.

+- 2. Upon the final determination of the action or proceeding the custodian of exhibits shall notice the parties of proposed exhibit destruction, and all exhibits shall be disposed of as follows: - a.
 Pursuant to Penal Code section 1417.7, not less than fifteen (15) days before any proposed disposition of an exhibit pursuant to Section 1417.3, 1417.5, or 1417.6, the Court shall notify the District Attorney (or other prosecuting attorney), the attorney of record for each party, and each party who is not represented by counsel of the proposed disposition. - b.
 If no party requests exhibits be returned, the Clerk of the Court shall return all exhibits both prosecution and defense to the office of the District Attorney for disposition, with the exception of any exhibits as described by Section 11474 of the Health and Safety Code - c.
 All exhibits described by section 11474 of the Health and Safety Code shall be returned to the Office of the Sheriff of Merced County to be destroyed by order of the Court.

 (Eff.
 1/1/12; Rev. 1/1/13; Renum.
 7/1/14; Rev. 7/1/15; Renum.
-7/1/18, 7/1/19, 1/1/20)
+7/1/18, 7/1/19, 1/1/20, Rev. 7/1/25)